SoftPankek7/Charlies-Better-YouTube/README.md

 That is ``11`` TWEAKS! ***WOW***.

 ---

+### Known Issues:

+1. The chip bar is waaaay too big.
+I tried fixing that, to no avail.
+Any fixes would be great.

+That is it.

+---
 ### How to install

 It comes as 3 different ways - ***Bookmarklet, User script,*** and ***Extension***